-Implementation Schedule: Pursue funds as available, based on specific program application requirements.
+Implementation Schedule: The Housing Coordinator reviews potential funding opportunities on an annual basis with budget review.
+In addition, pursue funds on an ongoing basis as available, based on specific program application requirements.

 Non-Quantified Objective: Maximize access to governmental and private housing programs, and thereby facilitate achievement of other Housing Element objectives.